TommyP320/Windows_Baseline/README.md

 # Windows_Baseline

-   **AllHosts.csv:**    This is a file that is in .csv format and has the host information for machines on your network
+   **AllHosts.csv:**    This is a file that is in .csv format and has the host information for machines on your network.
+Make the necessary changes as it pertains to you.

    **Autorunkeys.txt:** This is a file that has a list of well known auto run key locations on a Win10 Registry